boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

  <!-- http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset -->

-#### Increasing accuracy
+#### Increasing Accuracy
-Trying to recognize both digits in the speed signs proved difficult.
+Trying to recognize both digits in the speed signs was suspected to be difficult for the netowrk.
-Since the last digit, the zero, is not a variable, it does not make sense to feed this number to the neural network.
+Since the last digit, the zero, does not change from speed sign to speed sign, it does not make sense to feed this number to the neural network.
-This realization occurred very late in the process, so a proof-of-concept method was implemented to handle splitting of the number.
+This realization occurred very late in the process, which is why a proof-of-concept implementation, handling the number splitting, was the only version the group had time to do.
-After the circle is flattened, the digits should be in each of their half of the speed sign.
+After a circle is flattened, the digits are expected to be in each their own half of the speed sign.
-The proof-of-concept method then takes half of the image and discards it.
+The proof-of-concept method then takes the right half of the image and discards it, and sends the left half to the network.

-This is not an optimal strategy, and a proper solution should be included in the pre-processor.
-This was not done, as the realization was made late in the project, and the amount of time left was not enough to implement and document the finding.
+The group acknowledges that a _proper_ implementation of this strategy _should_ have been part of the pre-processor.